Your Cart is Empty

 Stress causes an increase in your cortisol levels.
 Like discussed above, this can be vital for your health and safety.
 But chronic stress on the body can cause serious long term health conditions as well.
 This occurs due to elevated cortisol levels present over a long period of time, which actually begins to increase inflammation in the body instead of fighting it.

-Stress’s effects on the blood and circulatory system are what is thought to cause dry eyes.
 Blood is thicker, blood pressure is increased, and blood supply to extremities (legs, skin, arms) is decreased, which also affects the eyes and brain.
-This decrease in blood supply is thought to be a contributor to dry eyes.

 Grounding is the practice of getting back in touch with the naturally negative charged free electrons that the earth has.
 Research has shown that if you place your bare feet on the ground (grass, beach, ocean... not concrete) after injury, electrons from the earth will migrate into your body and spread through your tissues.